Do you suffer from back pain?

 If you sit a lot during the day, these two will make a huge impact on your hips and low back.

 If you want to get more routines... fully filmed... where I lead you the entire way, go learn more about Fit Women's Weekly LIVE.
-If you like what you see, sign up FREE for our 14 Day Ignite Reset Challenge .
-It's a 14 day challenge where you can workout with me LIVE online or watch recorded workouts.
+If you like what you see, sign up FREE for a 14 day trial .
+It's a 14 days where you can workout with me LIVE online or watch recorded workouts.

-The Ignite Reset is part of Fit Women's Weekly LIVE, my premium online training program .
+Fit Women's Weekly LIVE is my premium online training program .

 Now, go do this routine and start feeling instantly better.
 Let me know how it works for you.
 I am off to go smash my Psoas.
 I need it!